makersacademy/student-directory/09_adding_interactive_menu.md

 selection = gets.chomp
 ````

 Finally, we need to do some action based on what the user has asked us to do.
-A switch statement might be helpful in this case… (:pill:  [control flow](https://github.com/makersacademy/course/blob/master/pills/control_flow.md) )
+A switch statement might be helpful in this case… (:pill:  [Control Flow](https://github.com/makersacademy/pre_course/blob/master/pills/control_flow.md) )

 ````ruby
 #3. do what the user has asked